l300nn/DiscordChairBot/README.md

 The file should look like that

 {
-  "token"= "Your discord bot token"
+  "token": "Your discord bot token"
 }